Beware of the tendency to watch other people only to criticize them.

 And then we saw that God chooses unlikely people to do His will.
 Matthew was a tax collector working in Capernaum, which was a crossroads of commerce there.
 And where people from each direction, from the North and the South, would come and have to pay taxes in order to get through — and to sell their wares.
 And the tax collector, of course, routinely charged more than the Roman Empire demanded so that he could enrich himself.
 And such an unlikely person then was Matthew — Levi, he’s called here.
 Well, God knew what he could do, and Levi turned out to be the one who wrote that first book of the New Testament.

 And then, of course, salvation leads to sharing your faith with those whom you know best.
 Your circle of friends.
 Matthew invited his friends to hear about Jesus.
 These are some of things that we talked about the last time we got together.
 I want to look with you today at questions that we’re asked about our Lord as recorded in this second chapter of Mark, and for my purposes and yours temporarily right now, the key to it all is the statement that concludes that second chapter.
-Our Lord Jesus said, “Therefore the Son of Man is Lord, also the Sabbath”.
+Our Lord Jesus said, “Therefore the Son of Man is Lord, also the Lord of the Sabbath”.
 When I looked at that Word, also, I knew that there had to be something beside the discussion of the Sabbath day that the preceded that 28th verse.
 And so, going back into the second chapter, I saw that there were questions asked concerning His Lordship.

 I want to point that out to you before we go on in any detail.
 First of all, He’s Lord of forgiveness.
 Notice when the paralyzed man was lowered into His presence, Jesus looked at him, noting the intense faith that his buddies had.
 When He saw their faith, the sick man didn’t have any evidently, He said, “Son, thy sins are forgiven”.
 He’s Lord of forgiveness.
 Well, these people said, “Why doth this man speak blasphemies?
 Who can forgive sins but God only?”.
 And in doing this, our Lord Jesus was reminding them that He’s altogether human but He’s altogether God.
 He’s the God Man there’s no hyphen in those six letters.
 He’s altogether God and He’s altogether man.
 Our precious Lord and Savior Jesus Christ.
 He’s the Lord of forgiveness.
 Yes, who can forgive sins but God only — and He is God in the flesh.
 “There is one God and one mediator between God and men, the man Christ Jesus.
 He ever liveth to make intersession for them that come of the God by Him”, says the writer to the Hebrews.
 He’s the Lord of forgiveness.